 Plank Road Inn

-1538 Paterson Plank Rd
+1538 Paterson Plank Road

-One of NJ's top sports bars with sports events covered on 40 TV's.
+They have great sports coverage with both satellite and DirecTV on 40 TVs.
 Coverage includes every NFL game, over 750 NCAA Basketball games Including every March Madness game, 35 Major League Baseball games a week, and NCAA Football on ESPN.
 Domestic beers are half price during happy hour.
 Their beer selection is decent with 15 Draft Beers and 20+ Bottled Beers.

 616 Grand Street